wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/create-immersive-flow/includes/1-introduction.md

 advantage of simplified creation and streamlined management.

-You will learn how to build an immersive business process flow in the exercise at the end of this module.
+You will learn how to build an immersive business process flow in the next units of this module.
 The following screenshot shows a simple two-step immersive business process flow.

 ![Immersive business process flow two-step example](../media/2-immersive-business-process-flow-stage-displayed.png)